Long-term care is a major concern for many Americans, especially the 70 million baby boomers who are:

 Disability policies are unlikely to provide any long-term care coverage.
 Healthcare costs associated with assisted living facilities, CCRCs and adult day services are not covered by either Medicare or private health insurance.

 What is long-term care insurance?

 Long-term care insurance was created to cover comprehensive long-term care costs that traditional insurance usually does not cover.
+Learn if you really need long-term care insurance.
 The policy covers various types of care inside your home, including:

 - Skilled nursing